google/starthinker/tutorials/deploy_colab.md

 ## List Of Notebooks
 * [Anonymize Dataset](https://colab.research.google.com/github/google/starthinker/blob/master/colabs/anonymize.ipynb) - Copies tables and view from one dataset to another and anynonamizes all rows.
 Used to create sample datasets for dashboards.
-* [Archive](https://colab.research.google.com/github/google/starthinker/blob/master/colabs/archive.ipynb) - Wipe old information from a Storage bucket.
+* [Archive](https://colab.research.google.com/github/google/starthinker/blob/master/colabs/archive.ipynb) - Wipe old information from a Storage bucket based on last update time.
 * [DV360 Audience Analysis](https://colab.research.google.com/github/google/starthinker/blob/master/colabs/audience_analysis.ipynb) - The Audience Wizard Dashboard helps you to track the audience performance across all audiences on Display.
 * [CM User Audit](https://colab.research.google.com/github/google/starthinker/blob/master/colabs/barnacle.ipynb) - Gives CM clients ability to see which profiles have access to which parts of an account.
 Loads CM user profile mappings using the API into BigQuery and connects to a DataStudio dashboard.
 * [Query To Table](https://colab.research.google.com/github/google/starthinker/blob/master/colabs/bigquery_query.ipynb) - Save query results into a BigQuery table.